 Outpatient detox is usually recommended to patients who are at low risk of severe withdrawals.
 As they do not require a very high level of supervision or care, patients are allowed to detox in the comfort of their own homes.
 However, this doesn’t mean it’s safe to detox alone.
 Patients are advised to be supervised and cared for by a loved one to avoid complications or escalations of withdrawal symptoms.
 Outpatient detox requires patients to make daily visits to their clinic so their progress could be monitored.
 These daily checkups help keep patients safe during their rehabilitation process and increase the level of care when necessary.

 Partial hospitalization programs are ideal for patients who are moderately at risk of withdrawal complications.
-This form of treatment requires patients to be hospitalized during the day but are allowed to return home at the end of the day after the completion of their treatment.
+This form of treatment requires patients to be hospitalized during the day while being allowed to return home at the end of the day.

 During the detoxification process, doctors may also prescribe benzodiazepines or sedatives such as Ativan, Valium, or Klonopin to help patients manage or alleviate certain withdrawal symptoms.
 Effective withdrawal management is extremely important for patients with mental health disorders such as anxiety, depression, and bipolar disorder.

 The advancements made in the research of addiction treatment over the past decade have significantly increased the possibility of overcoming AUD and the symptoms of withdrawals that follow with it regardless of how severe your addiction may be.
-So do not let the fear of withdrawals keep you from living the life you deserve.
+So don’t let the fear of withdrawals keep you from living the life you deserve.
 While AWS can be a difficult obstacle in your journey to recovery, it’s important to know that you’re not alone.